Shoulder Pain St. Clair, MO

 St. Clair, MO Shoulder Pain | Axes Physical Therapy

-Optimal movement health is essential to not only living our every day life, but to keeping up the active lifestyles we desire.
-At Axes, we focus on positive outcomes for St. Clair, MO people of all ages by implementing proven treatment plans catered to your injury, pain level, age, and the activities you want to get back to.
-Do not wait to get back to the activities you love and a pain-free life.
-Request an appointment online or call the location nearest you.
+Optimal movement health is imperative to not only living our every day life, but to doing the things we love.
+At Axes, we focus on patient results for St. Clair, MO residents by creating proven treatment plans catered to your injury, pain level, age, and desired activity level.
+You do not have to delay in getting back to the activities you love and a pain-free life.
+Make an appointment online or find the location nearest you.

 Services Offered